Ovia (deity): Mythology

-Legends from the Edo people of Nigeria, recount the story of Ovia, a woman of exceptional beauty and steadfast principles.
-In ancient times, numerous suitors sought her hand in marriage, but Ovia remained unwavering in her vow to wed only a king, setting a high standard for her suitor.
+Legends from the Edo people of Nigeria recount the story of Ovia, a woman of exceptional beauty and steadfast principles.
+In ancient times, numerous suitors sought her hand in marriage, but Ovia remained unwavering in her vow to wed only a king, setting a high standard for her suitors.

 In a distant land, the king of Oyo, a renowned ruler, learned of Ovia's enchanting allure.
 The prospect of making her his queen stirred both his heart and ambition.
 Ovia's parents, recognizing the honour in such a proposal, consented to the union.
 Before her journey to the Oyo kingdom, her father bestowed upon her three unique gifts: a mystical water pot, a loyal canine companion, and a wise parrot.

 The water pot offered refuge, a means for Ovia to escape potential mistreatment by her royal suitor.
 With these assurances, Ovia embarked on her voyage to the distant Oyo kingdom.

-At the palace, the king provided her a chamber adjacent to his own, with intentions to visit her at his convenience.
+At the palace, the king provided her with a chamber adjacent to his own, with intentions to visit her at his convenience.
 The proximity ignited envy among the king's existing wives, who conspired to tarnish Ovia's reputation.

 The senior wife devised a cunning scheme, gathering her co-wives for a purported snail-hunting expedition.
-Each wife carried a bowl except Ovia, who safeguarded her precious cargo in her pristine white cloth.
+Each wife carried a bowl except for Ovia, who safeguarded her precious cargo in her pristine white cloth.
 Fate, however, intervened, as Ovia's cloth became stained by the snail's slippery residue.

 Upon returning to the palace, Ovia faced unjust accusations of harbouring an infection, leading to public disgrace.
 Overwhelmed by sorrow, she sought solace in her quarters, where her tears flowed as freely as a river.
 Remarkably, her tears filled her father's mystical pot.
 The river is believed to be the present-day Ovia River located within Edo State, Nigeria.

 As her tears transformed into a river, coursing through time and space to reach her father's distant abode, Ovia conveyed a solemn decree, urging her father to safeguard her secrets from the prying eyes of women, believing that her fellow women had caused her to leave her husband's home.

 In reverence of her sacrifice and transformation into a deity, Ovia ascended to the status of a revered goddess of peace and providence within the Benin culture.
 An annual festival was inaugurated in her honour, during which women were prohibited from witnessing the rites.

 Worship and rituals

 The worship of Ovia involves a range of rituals and ceremonies conducted by traditional priests and priestesses.
-These rituals seek Ovia's Favor and blessings for various aspects of life, including peace, fertility, and protection from adversity.
+These rituals seek Ovia's favor and blessings for various aspects of life, including peace, fertility, and protection from adversity.

-One notable ceremony associated with Ovia is the annual Ovia and Ugie Ododua Festivals, marked by vibrant processions, music, dance, and offerings.
+One notable ceremony associated with Ovia is the annual Ovia and Ugie Ododua Festival, marked by vibrant processions, music, dance, and offerings.
 It serves as a time for communal unity and spiritual reflection.